aesadin/Sliced-Pizzeria/README.md

   * Input: no input necessary
   * Output: function Orders(pizza, price) (this.pizza = [], this.price = price)

-3. Replace the number 1 with the string "Beep!"
+3. Create pizza objects from constructor, vegetarian, all meat, classic
-  * Input: 1
+  * Input: no input necessary
-  * Output: "Beep!"
+  * Output: let vegPizza = new Pizza([sm, md, lg], [garlic, mushroom, spinach], [v, gf, reg])

 4. Replace the number 2 with the string "Beep!"
   * Input: 2